pierreprinetti/wp-permamod/readme.txt

 Typical use case: a big picture in the header you don't want people to be bothered with every time they click on an internal link.
-But you still want that beautiful picture to be there :)
+But you still want that beautiful picture to be there.

+Feel free to contribute:
+github.com/qrawl/wp-permamod

 == Installation ==